-Distinction in Health and Human Wellbeing: Priority Actions
+Priority Actions | Distinction in Health and Wellbeing

-- Strengthen and increase innovative collaborations across disciplines, linking the sciences, arts, humanities and social sciences in support of health & wellbeing - Expand national partnerships to help set us apart and enhance opportunities for students, faculty, and staff in health & wellbeing - Develop new, nationally competitive academic and co-curricular programs.
-This includes courses, certificates and programs that advance health and human wellbeing - Create new student scholarships with national partners - Identify ways to enhance the wellbeing of faculty, staff and students
+- Strengthen and increase innovative collaborations across disciplines, linking the sciences, arts, humanities and social sciences in support of health and wellbeing. - Expand national partnerships to help set us apart and enhance opportunities for students, faculty and staff in health and wellbeing. - Develop new, nationally competitive academic and cocurricular programs.
+This includes courses, certificates and programs that advance health and wellbeing. - Create new student scholarships with national partners. - Identify ways to enhance the wellbeing of faculty, staff and students.